Optimal stopping of the stable process with state-dependent killing: Introduction

 This work has two purposes: firstly, to describe the solution of an optimal stopping problem for a stable Lévy process with an omega-clock; and secondly, to explicitly characterise a new self-similar Markov process, the killed path-censored stable process.

 In the context of stochastic optimal control, the omega-clock was introduced by \citet{Al}, who studied the dividend problem.
-Since then, the model has enjoyed some popularity as a way to account for bankruptcy, and the study of its ruin behaviour in particular has been very successful \cite{G,Al2,Ka,Li,Cza}.
+Since then, the model has enjoyed some popularity as a way to account for bankruptcy: if $X$ represents the capital of some company, then since the killing rate is only positive when the process itself is negative, the killing time can be seen as a non-immediate ruin event.
+One could also consider $1/X$ to be the capital process (in which case $\omega$ is decreasing in the capital level), or indeed look at a time-change of one of these processes by some additive functional.
+The study of the ruin behaviour of risk processes with omega-clock has been very successful \cite{G,Al2,Ka,Li,Cza}.
 Optimal stopping problems have been considered for this process in the case of Brownian motion \cite{Kuhn} and of general spectrally negative Lévy processes \cite{ZH}, which is the situation closest to ours.
 In \cite{ZH}, \citeauthor{ZH} consider an American call option with the underlying equal to the exponential of a spectrally negative Lévy processs, and with an omega-clock function $\omega(x) = k\Ind_{(-\infty,0)}(x)$ for some $k\ge 0$.
 Without the omega-clock, this problem was solved by \citet{ME}, but with the clock, it becomes substantially harder, and the authors show that it is optimal to stop upon first passage into the union of a half-line and a (possibly empty) compact interval.
 The main differences in the present work are that the underlying is a Lévy process (not its exponential), that the omega-clock function is different in form, and that the process has both upward and downward jumps.

 There is a long tradition of studying stable processes using a transformation into a positive self-similar Markov process (pssMp); as examples, we mention the stable process killed on going below zero and its conditionings \cite{CC}, censored \cite{BBC-cens} and path-censored stable processes \cite{KPW} and the radial part of an isotropic stable process \cite{CPP-explicit}.
 Our first step in dealing with this process with omega-clock is to cut out the excursions below zero, and this gives rise to a new pssMp, the killed path-censored stable process, which we describe in explicit detail by relating it to a member of the double hypergeometric class of Lévy processes.
 This allows us to obtain the solution to the optimal stopping problem.
 The relation with a pssMp also explains the form of the omega-clock function $\omega$, which ensures that the self-similarity property of the stable process is maintained after killing.